Surigao City: Spanish era

 Present day Surigao originated from a site in the city proper formerly known as Bilang-Bilang where it served as a port of call for inter-island vessels.
 It was renamed Banahao which became an integral part of the old district of Caraga, a town founded on June 29, 1655.
 After Caolo, present day Siargao, burned in 1750, Surigao became the capital of the expansive geopolitical, ecclesiastical and military district of Surigao which reached the northern parts of today's Davao and would include today's provinces of Surigao del Sur, Agusan del Norte, Agusan del Sur, parts of Davao de Oro, Misamis Oriental, Davao del Norte and Davao Oriental.
 It officially became the permanent residence of the Augustinian Recollects on February 1, 1752, when all the canonical books were moved from Caolo to Surigao.
 The first canonical books bore the signature of Fr.
 Lucas de la Cruz.
 Previously, the place was just a "vista" of the parish in Caolo.
 Its strategic location and new status as the seat of government was costly.
 Surigao witnessed violent territorial struggles as it suffered ultimately from relentless Moro raids.
 In 1752, the town was devastated.
 Most of its 2,000 inhabitants were either killed or taken as slaves by the Moros.
+In the 1818 census Surigao had 2,475 native families as well as 25 Spanish families from Spain.